 “The lesson from other East Asian countries is that once the birth rate declines, it’s hard to get back up… China’s going to have to get used to a continuous drag on growth from shrinking employment,” Julian Evans-Pritchard, an economist at Capital Economics, said to MarketWatch.
 According to estimates by Capital Economics, population changes will cut off half a percentage point from China’s GDP every year until 2030.

-Raising birth rates
+Raising the Chinese birth rate

 Wendy warns that promoting single parenthood will end up worsening the problem.
 “Even in the U.S., married women end up having more children than their unmarried peers.
 In fact, the fertility rate among single women is lower than it is among married women in the U.S. While, on average, married women in America are expected to have more than two children during her lifetime, never-married women are estimated to have only one child,” according to South China Morning Post.